kennyphan02/Coding-Notes/CSCE 520/Lecture 4.md

 - Operands are relations in a database
 - Union (different tuples)
 - Intersection (Share the same tuples)
-- Subtraction (Find the similar tuples and remove it)
+- Subtraction (Find the similar tuples and remove it).
 - Pre condition for Union, Intersection, and subtraction
 	- both relations (X and Y) must have the same schema.
 	- The ***order of attributes in both relations must be the same***